Life on-demand, delivered for instant gratification at a low cost and minimum commitment.

 The age of ownership has gone.
 Thanks to technology and the younger generation who have embraced the new norm, it's much more comfortable than ever to get and pay for goods and services whenever they're needed or wanted via subscription-based models.

-The "as-a-service" era is still in its infancy, but increasing due to the influx of on-demand services like Amazon and Netflix, people rethink their shopping approach.
+The "as-a-service" era is still in its infancy, but increasing due to the influx of on-demand services like Amazon and Netflix, people rethink their shopping approach, creating a new "future of living".

 In a world where the cloud is slowly becoming the norm, offloading specific responsibilities to others who are more suitable is proving to be the way forward.
 The tide is beginning to turn away from ownership as people now prefer paying only for what they need when they need it.
 Freed from the burden of owning things, people are spending less, but they are also getting more.